 Princess Margaret stayed at Government House during her first official visit in 1958.
 Thirty years later in 1988 she returned to Nova Scotia to present new colours to the Princess Louise Fusiliers.

-Accompanied by the late Diana, Princess of Wales, Prince Charles visited Nova Scotia in 1983.
-During this significant royal visit, the Prince & Princess of Wales arrived by plane in Halifax and resided on the Royal Yacht Britannia.
-Then Lieutenant Governor, The Honourable John Shaffner hosted a luncheon at Government House in their honour.
-Most recently, Prince Charles visited Government House in May 2014 with his wife Camilla, the Duchess of Cornwall.
-During the visit, Prince Charles was sworn in as a member of the Queen's Privy Council of Canada by the Governor General, His Excellency the Right Honourable David Johnston in the Drawing Room of Government House.
+Accompanied by the late Diana, Princess of Wales, the then Prince Charles visited Nova Scotia in 1983.
+During this Royal Visit, the couple arrived by plane in Halifax and resided on the Royal Yacht Britannia.
+Former Lieutenant Governor, The Honourable John Shaffner hosted a luncheon at Government House in their honour.
+Most recently, the then Prince Charles visited Government House with his wife, Camilla, in May 2014, the then Duchess of Cornwall.
+During the visit, the then Prince Charles was sworn in as a member of the Queen's Privy Council of Canada by the Governor General, His Excellency the Right Honourable David Johnston in the Drawing Room of Government House.

 The Princess Royal made an official visit to Nova Scotia in 1991 to open the International Gathering of Clans.
 Her Royal Highness also toured the Black Cultural Centre in Dartmouth and visited Pictou where she reviewed the progress of the building of the replica of the ship Hector.